endless-sky/endless-sky-wiki/CreatingMissions.md

     <name>*
 ```

 The system must be one of the items in this list.
-You can use this if you do not want to bother to look up what planets are in the system, but the intended use is for the NPC location filter as described later.
+You can use this if you do not want to bother to look up what planets are in the system, but its intended use is for the NPC location filter as described later.

 ```html
 government <name>*